 - 2 Tbsp cornstarch

-- Serve warm with white or brown rice and top with green onions and sesame seeds.
+- Optionally serve warm with white or brown rice and top with green onions and sesame seeds.